HL7/davinci-dtr/input/pagecontent/underlying_technologies.md

 | ------------ |
 | [FHIR R4 US Core](http://hl7.org/fhir/us/core/) |

-Implementers should also familarize themselves with the FHIR resources used within this IG.
+Implementers should also familiarize themselves with the FHIR resources used within this IG.

 | Resources |
 | ------------ |